 Similimi is a village in the Sub-District of Bondoukou, about 430 km from Abidjan in the Republic of Côte d’Ivoire, perched on a hill and surrounded by lushly vegetated mountains.

-Two ethnic communities co-exist in Similimi – the Abron and the Koulango – but the village is neglected by the Ivoirian government.
-There is no health clinic, and the residents must travel about an unpaved road to access health facilities in Sapli, about 4 km away.
-The village school, which was built by the residents themselves, is a three-room, rickety wooden structure with an earthen floor and holes in the ceiling that leak during the rainy season.
-The two teachers are paid by the villagers and not by the State.
-Similimi has no water taps, public water sources, or electricity.
-The residents take water from the river at the base of the hill for their daily needs.
-Women and children have to descend the slippery slope to draw water and then climb back up again – a difficult and dangerous activity for those who are not accustomed to it.
+Two ethnic communities co-exist in Similimi – the Abron and the Koulango – but the village has long been neglected by the Ivoirian government.
+There is no health clinic, and the residents must travel an unpaved road to access health facilities in Sapli, about 4 km away.
+Before ACA and its Ivoirian partner, Groupe de Recherche et de Plaidoyer sur les Industries Extractives (GRPIE), began working in the community, the village school, which was built by the residents themselves, was a three-room, rickety wooden structure with an earthen floor and holes in the ceiling that leaked during the rainy season.
+The two teachers were paid by the villagers and not by the State.
+Similimi had no water taps, public water sources, or electricity.
+The residents took water from the river at the base of the hill for their daily needs.
+Women and children had to descend the slippery slope to draw water and then climb back up again – a difficult and dangerous activity for those who are not accustomed to it.

 In August 2020, GRPIE commissioned an independent study into the environmental impacts of BMSA’s operations, which revealed dangerous levels of particulate matter and noise pollution.

 On January 29, 2021, the residents of Similimi sued the Republic of Côte d’Ivoire in the ECOWAS Court of Justice for facilitating the pollution of their natural environment, the appropriation of their traditional lands, and the destruction of their sacred sites.
 The Court